kassimbabatunde/JBA/README.md

 # JBA
-This code is implement for etracting of data,trasnform and load
+This code is implemented for extraction of data,trasnform and load